top of page

-Rising above Manhattan’s Hudson Yards, Equinox Hotel New York redefines luxury hospitality through a philosophy centred on performance, recovery, and wellbeing.
-Conceived as the world’s first fitness-focused luxury hotel, the project combines advanced environmental design with a refined architectural language that prioritises sleep, restoration, and sensory balance.
+Rising above Manhattan’s Hudson Yards, Equinox Hotel New York redefines luxury hospitality through a philosophy centered on performance, recovery, and wellbeing.
+Conceived as the world’s first fitness-focused luxury hotel, this project combines advanced environmental design with a refined architectural language.
+It prioritizes sleep, restoration, and sensory balance.

 For Edmon, whose work focuses on architectural and hospitality photography, documenting Equinox Hotel meant capturing a space where design is engineered as carefully as a high-performance training environment.
 The photography explores the intersection of architecture, wellness, and atmosphere within one of New York’s most ambitious urban developments.